MZanggl/fetch-me-json/README.md

 | errorKey | The key (from the response) that should be thrown in the case of an error | message  |
 | defaultParameters  | define default parameters you always want to pass along  |   |
 | fetch  | parameters to be passed down to the global fetch method (except for get), overrides existing parameters  | *see **internal fetch** above* |

+### Differences to native fetch
+- uses and accepts JSON by default
+- throws an error when response is not ok

+If you need to support [older browsers](https://caniuse.com/#search=fetch) be sure to include the [polyfill](https://github.com/github/fetch).